UWCCDL/CMC-DCM/README.md

 * Hake, H. S., Sibert, C., & Stocco, A. (2022).
 Inferring a Cognitive Architecture from Multitask Neuroimaging Data: A Data‐Driven Test of the Common Model of Cognition Using Granger Causality. _Topics in Cognitive Science, 14_(4), 845-859.
 * Sibert, C. L., Hake, H. S., & Stocco, A. (2022).
 The structured mind at rest: Low-frequency oscillations reflect interactive dynamics between spontaneous brain activity and a common architecture for task control. _Frontiers in Neuroscience 16_, 832503.
 * Wapstra, N. J., Ketola, M., Thompson, S., Lee, A., Madhyastha, T., Grabowski, T. J., & Stocco, A. (2022).
 Increased Basal Ganglia Modulatory Effective Connectivity Observed in Resting-State fMRI in Individuals With Parkinson’s Disease.
 Frontiers in Aging Neuroscience, 14.
+* Wapstra, N. J., Ketola, M., Thompson, S., Lee, A., Madhyastha, T., Grabowski, T. J., & Stocco, A. (2022).
+Increased Basal Ganglia Modulatory Effective Connectivity Observed in Resting-State fMRI in Individuals With Parkinson’s Disease. _Frontiers in Aging Neuroscience, 14_.
 * Stocco, A., Sibert, C., Steine-Hanson, Z., Koh, N., Laird, J. E., Lebiere, C. J., & Rosenbloom, P. (2021).
 Analysis of the human connectome data supports the notion of a “Common Model of Cognition” for human and human-like intelligence across domains. _NeuroImage, 235_, 118035.
-* Wapstra, N. J., Ketola, M., Thompson, S., Lee, A., Madhyastha, T., Grabowski, T. J., & Stocco, A. (2022).
-Increased Basal Ganglia Modulatory Effective Connectivity Observed in Resting-State fMRI in Individuals With Parkinson’s Disease. _Frontiers in Aging Neuroscience, 14_.
+* Stocco, A. (2021).
+Qualitative invariant effects arise from neural constraints: Common architecture and sources of individual differences. _Journal of Cognition_, 4(1), 53.

 ### Conference Proceedings